 HAS the death knell of statins finally sounded?
-I am probably going out on a very big limb when I say: “Here’s hoping.
-It’s not a moment too soon.
-If anyone can sound it, world-renowned British consultant cardiologist Dr Aseem Malhotra can.”
+I am probably going out on a big limb when I say: ‘Probably and not a moment too soon.’
+If anyone can sound it, world-renowned British consultant cardiologist Dr Aseem Malhotra can.
 Heart disease is, after all, not caused by a deficiency of statins.

 By Marika Sboros

-World-renowned consultant cardiologist Dr Aseem Malhotra is back in Britain after a whistle-stop, sell-out lecture tour of Australia, aptly titled Bring Back The Fat.
-In it, Malhotra took his usual precision scalpel to eviscerate the …powerful vested interests behind blockbuster cholesterol-lowering drugs known as statins.
+Consultant cardiologist Dr Aseem Malhotra is back in Britain after a whistle-stop, sell-out lecture tour of Australia.
+It was aptly titled Bring Back The Fat.
+Malhotra took his usual precision scalpel to eviscerate the powerful vested interests behind statins.

-Malhotra carefully dissected the controversy that has rightly dogged the medical footsteps of these drugs.
+He carefully dissected the controversy that has dogged these cholesterol-lowering drugs.
 Statins have made billions for pharmaceutical companies and millions for the doctors who still dish them out like smarties.
-For many patients they have made no different whatsoever, and may even have done harm.
+For many patients, statins have made no different whatsoever.
+In some cases, the drugs may even have done harm.

-He has once again exposed terminal weaknesses behind the startling (some would say shocking) recommendation by the UK guideline body, National Institute for Clinical Excellence (NICE) that most people, if not everyone, over 50 should be on statins.
+Malhotra has also, and once again, focused attention on weaknesses behind a startling recommendation by the UK National Institute for Clinical Excellence (NICE).
+NICE is a guideline body and now recommends that most people over 50 should be on statins.

-It’s as if NICE (a name now heavily laced with irony) believes that heart disease is caused by a deficiency of statins.
+Consequently, medical specialists say, NICE appears to believe that heart disease is caused by a deficiency of statins.

 A good read: STATINS: MAD, BAD WORLD OF CHOLESTEROL DRUGS

-By way of evidence, Malhotra referred in a lecture to an open letter to Britain’s Prime Minister and Health Secretary in 2014, which he co-authored with Sir Richard Thompson, then president of the Royal College of Physicians, and other top doctors, and which was published in the BMJ (British Medical Journal).
+Malhotra referred to an open letter to Britain’s Prime Minister and Health Secretary, which the BMJ published in 2014.
+He co-authored the letter with Sir Richard Thompson, then president of the Royal College of Physicians, and other prominent doctors.

-If that were not bad enough, the authors point out that the NICE guidelines ignore independent data showing that otherwise healthy people have no mortality benefit whatsoever from taking statins – in other words, they don’t live even one day longer thanks to taking drugs that have serious side effects.
+The NICE guidelines also ignore independent data showing that otherwise healthy people have no mortality benefit whatsoever from taking statins.
+In other words, they don’t live even one day longer thanks to taking drugs that have serious side effects.

-Malhotra pointed to a re-analysis of industry-funded data in January 2016 by respected French cardiologist and independent researcher Dr Michel de Lorgeril of Grenoble University.
+Malhotra raised the re-analysis of industry-funded data in January 2016 by respected French cardiologist and independent researcher Dr Michel de Lorgeril.

-De Lorgeril concluded that data from the industry-funded trials “cannot be trusted” (they very seldom can, for obvious reasons of bias and interest).
-He went further and declared that he would “warn people not to take statins”.
+De Lorgeril, of Grenoble University, concluded that data from the industry-funded trials “cannot be trusted”.
+He declared that he would “warn people not to take statins”.

-Malhotra told his audience he’s “not going that far”, but De Lorgeril makes a “very compelling case”.
+Malhotra told his audience that he would “not go that far”.
+However, he said that De Lorgeril has made a “very compelling case”.

-Malhotra also pointed to attempts by Australian vested interests in pharmaceutical and medical industries to discredit the work of Australian Dr Maryanne Demasi on statins.
+Malhotra also raised attempts by vested interests in pharmaceutical and medical industries to discredit the work of Australian Dr Maryanne Demasi.

-Demasi is a scientist and science journalist who did a pioneering two-part documentary series exposing the soft underbelly of the statin industry and doctors who collude with it for ABC’s Catalyst programme.
+Demasi is a scientist and science journalist.
+She has done a pioneering two-part documentary series exposing the statin industry and doctors who collude with it for ABC’s Catalyst programme.

 ABC aired both episodes.
-However, the network later bowed to pressure to remove the videos from their website, claiming a breach of its “impartiality standards”.
+However, the network later bowed to pressure.
+It removed the videos from their website, claiming a breach of its “impartiality standards”.

-Malhotra said there was “not a single shred of scientific evidence” to back up that claim.
+Malhotra said tht there was “not a single shred of scientific evidence” to back up the claim.

-On the contrary, many doctors said Demasi had “opened their eyes” to the very real risks associated with statins, she was “inspirational”, and should be commended for her bravery in taking on the vested interests, Malhotra said.
+On the contrary, many doctors said that Demasi had “opened their eyes” to the very real risks associated with statins.
+They also commended Demasi for bravery in taking on the vested interests, Malhotra said.

 Below is a video clip of Malhotra’s presentation on a leg of his Bring Back The Fat tour.
 It makes riveting listening and reading.
-The tour was organised by Australian nutrition specialist and author Christine Cronau.
+Australian nutrition specialist and author Christine Cronau organised the tour.